tkarakai-gto/notes/docker_notes.md

   db-data:
 ```

-There is a new service in there caller `visualizer` on port 8080 that shows the nodes and the running cotainers within.
+There is a new service in there caller `visualizer` on port 8080 that shows the nodes and the running containers within.

 Execute with:
 * `docker stack deploy -c example-voting-app-stack.yml voteapp`
 * `docker stack ls` - Lists number of services
-* `docker stack ps voteapp` - Lists task runnig on all the nodes
+* `docker stack ps voteapp` - Lists task running on all the nodes
 * `docker stack services voteapp`- List per service

 * `docker stack deploy -c example-voting-app-stack.yml voteapp` Rerun the same command after changing the compose file will update the stack as needed (for example scale as per the change).
-This is not a good practice becasue the file retains the changes probably meant to be executed once.
+This is not a good practice because the file retains the changes probably meant to be executed once.

 ### Secrets

 Protects secrets within Docker like these:
 * Usernames, passwords
-* TLS certificaets and keys
+* TLS certificates and keys
 * SSH keys
 * Any data

-Up to 512kb in size.
+Up to 512 KB in size.

 The Swarm Raft database is encrypted on disk by default (as of Docker v1.13.0).